amirTwenty8/guestbuddy_api_functions/TESTING.md

 16. **updateTable** - Update table information after booking with logging and spending tracking
 17. **cancelReservation** - Cancel a table reservation and remove all guest data except staff
 18. **resellTable** - Re-sell a table during an event while preserving historical data
+19. **addUserToCompany** - Add users to a company, either by finding existing users or creating new ones
+20. **editUserInCompany** - Edit user information and change their role within a company
+21. **removeUserFromCompany** - Remove users from a company and manage their business mode

 ## Prerequisites